sohukia/pychatbot-digonnauxlanrelec-somphone-int3/README.md

 ### How to use

 - In PyCharm :
 Configure usage of `python3.11` with script `chatbot.py`.
 Ensure the `Emulate terminal in output console` is enabled to avoid error message.
+To do that, click on the `Current File` in the top left corner of the IDE and select `Edit Configurations...`.
+Then click on `Create new run configuration` and select `python`.
+Type `chatbot.py` in the script section.
+Then click on `Modify options` and add `Emulate terminal in output console`.
+Finally click `Apply` then `Ok`.
 - Within a terminal: type `./chatbot.py`
 - In VsCode: with `python` extension installed, open `chatbot.py` and click `run`